 As mentioned earlier, if there’s a puddle on the floor, then you are lucky.
 If not, here’s what you need to do to fix the ceiling water damage: once you have spotted the leak in the attic rafters, poke a hole and drain the water.
 This water might travel down the walls and cause further damage.
 Direct someone to hold a trash bag underneath, where you will poke the hole and then capture the water.

 In the attic, use roofing tape to patch up the hole.
 Now, head up to the roof and secure a tarp in the area where you spotted the leak.
 Cover a large area so that if you spotted the wrong area, further ceiling water damage can be prevented.

 And this is how you protect your house when water damages your roof and interior.
 Follow these steps and you will be able to spot the origin of the water damage.
 Call your friend to work alongside with you so that the temporary repair can be done much faster.

 Looking for a trustworthy professional who will perform emergency ceiling repair?
-Service Team of Professionals is a cleaning and restoration service that specializes in cleanup and restoration of all kinds of disastrous situations.
+STOP Restoration is a cleaning and restoration service that specializes in cleanup and restoration of all kinds of disastrous situations.
 The offer their services in Boulder City, Summerlin, Whitney Ranch and many other areas.
 Make a quick call to S.T.O.P. at 702-803-3094 for a quick cleaning service.